menu

 Demographics

 The people who call Belmont home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Belmont residents report their race to be White, followed by Asian.
-Important ancestries of people in Belmont include German, Irish, English, Norwegian, and Swiss.
+The greatest number of Belmont residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Belmont include German, Irish, English, Swiss, and Norwegian.

 The most common language spoken in Belmont is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Spanish and Polish.

 Notable & Unique Neighborhood Characteristics